pgeu/pgeu-system/docs/confreg/callforpapers.md

 Sessions can be sorted by most session fields (default is to sort by session name) by clicking the column header.

-Columns can be turned on and off in the dislpay using the checkboxes.
+Columns can be turned on and off in the display using the checkboxes.

 #### 2.1 Scoring method